runabrandes/pp5-elegant-essentials/README.md

 5. Simple design to allow users to navigate the website seamlessly
 6. Search functionality to help users find products easily
 7. Contact form for customers
-8. Search bar to allow customers to find certain products quickly

 #